Head of household Filing status

-Head of household (HOH) filing status allows you to file at a lower tax rate and a higher standard deduction than the Single filing status.
+Head of household (HOH) filing status allows you to file at a lower tax rate and a higher standard deduction than the filing status of single.
 But to qualify, you must meet specific criteria.

 Choosing this status by mistake may lead to your HOH filing status being denied at the time you file your tax return.
 Be sure you meet all the qualifications.

 Do you qualify

 You must meet all of the following on December 31 of the tax year:

 - You were unmarried, considered unmarried, or not in a registered domestic partnership

 - You have a qualifying child or relative

 - Your qualifying person lived with you for more than 183 days in the year